+Word Count: 746

 [Essay 8: Letter to Captain: Draft 1]

+Write a Letter to Captain

 I had learn a lot in this course.
 This class let me remember a lot of rules in writing I had learn before, and it let me understood many important rules we should follow in writing.

 The first thing I had learn some rules about writing research paper, like using quotation marks and write down the website about where you get that information.
 The second thing I also had learn is how to draw an arc before writing a narrative, it could help us to write the story in order.
 The last thing I had learn is using different kind of adjective, adverb and verb, like using enormous to replace big, using adorable to replace cute.
 This class really help me doing on writing essay.